Harpo3/archsimian/README.md

 When you have added tracks from ArchSimian, you can simply save your playlist to the Windows shared directory as a Windows-compatible playlist.
 You can then import it back into MM4 for use in Windows and your mobile device if you have the MM app.

 <b>NOTES</b>
-1. Below shows the ArchSimian rating code assigned to each MM4 star rating:
+1. <b>Below shows the ArchSimian rating code assigned to each MM4 star rating:</b>

 <p>1 – new song not yet rated (one star)</p>
 <p>(2 is reserved)</p>